anapsix/dynamicinfradays/user/pages/sponsorship/default.md

 Thank you for your interest in sponsoring ContainerDays Boston 2015!
 We have a number of sponsorship opportunities available.
 All tiers include placement of your logo on the [ContainerDays Boston 2015 event site](http://dynamicinfradays.org/events/2015-boston/).

 * 1x **Platinum sponsor**
-  * Includes: 4 tickets, vendor table, largest logo on the event site, 5-minute sponsor shout-out slot, callout before Friday night drinks at the end of the Day 1 programme.
+  * Includes: 4 tickets; vendor table; largest logo on the event site, 5-minute sponsor shout-out slot; callout before Friday night drinks at the end of the Day 1 programme.
 We will refer to the main presentation area by the sponsor name.
   * Cost: USD 1500

 * 4x **Gold sponsor**
-  * Includes: 3 tickets, vendor table, larger logo on the event site, 2.5-minute sponsor shout-out slot, We will refer to the an OpenSpaces discussion area by the sponsor name.
+  * Includes: 3 tickets; vendor table; larger logo on the event site; 2.5-minute sponsor shout-out slot.
+We will refer to the an OpenSpaces discussion area by the sponsor name.
   * Cost: USD 1000

 * 2x **Silver sponsor**
-  * Includes: 2 tickets, vendor table, logo on the event site
+  * Includes: 2 tickets; vendor table; logo on the event site.
   * Cost: USD 750

 * 1x **Day 1 lunch sponsor**
-  * Includes: 2 tickets, smaller logo on the event site, callout before lunch, banner displayed in lunch area
+  * Includes: 2 tickets; smaller logo on the event site; callout before lunch; banner displayed in lunch area.
   * Cost: USD 500

 * 1x **Day 2 breakfast sponsor**
-  * Includes: 2 tickets, smaller logo on the event site, callout before the beginning of the Day 2 programme, banner displayed in breakfast area
+  * Includes: 2 tickets; smaller logo on the event site; callout before the beginning of the Day 2 programme; banner displayed in breakfast area.
   * Cost: USD 500

 * 1x **Day 2 lunch sponsor**
-  * Includes: 2 tickets, smaller logo on the event site, callout before lunch, banner displayed in lunch area
+  * Includes: 2 tickets; smaller logo on the event site; callout before lunch; banner displayed in lunch area.
   * Cost: USD 500

 * 1x **Friday night drinks sponsor**
-  * Includes: 2 tickets, smaller logo on the event site, callout before Friday night drinks at the end of the Day 1 programme.
+  * Includes: 2 tickets; smaller logo on the event site; callout before Friday night drinks at the end of the Day 1 programme.
 The Friday night drink voucher will be handed out to attendees in combination with a promotional gift or piece of promotional material from the sponsor.
   * Cost: _[contact us](mailto:2015-boston-sponsorship@dynamicinfradays.org)_

 #### Participant details